Are you planning a trip to North Bali? Make the most of your time there with our top picks for the best things to do in the area.

-Or, if you’re feeling adventurous, try a half-day tour to the magnificent Sekumpul Waterfall.
+Or, if you’re feeling adventurous, try a half-day tour of the magnificent Sekumpul Waterfall.
 North Bali is the perfect place to witness nature’s beauty!

-The great thing is that there are also hiking opportunites in between the waterfalls.
+The great thing is that there are also hiking opportunities in between the waterfalls.
 Try searching for the starting point on the AllTrails app.